unboagable/meditation-practice/Meditation Practice.md

 * yoga
 * explore
   * what can you hear
-  * what can you sense?
+  * what can you sense
   * different parts of your body feel
 * connect
   * memories